yushk/cannon-es/readme.md

 - Should `HingeConstraint` be passing `collideConnected` through `PointToPointConstraint` to `Constraint`? (used in `RigidVehicle` line 81)
 - Correct & standardize JSDoc comments
 - Test possible performance improvements by converting matrices to Maps (instead of Arrays)
-- Only import types where possible (don't impot unused class as value):
-  - Upgrade @babel/preset-typescript after March 20th for TypeScript 3.8 support
-  - Update class imports marked with `// prettier-ignore` to `import type`
-  - Remove Prettier ignore comments when TypeScript 3.8 is supported (Prettier 2.0 release+)